fruux/ec2dns/README.md

 These instructions are for OS X.

-* Add the configuration for the dns resolver by creating the file `/etc/resolver/ec2` and pasting the following content.
+* Add the configuration for the DNS resolver by creating the file `/etc/resolver/ec2` and pasting the following content.

 ```
 nameserver 127.0.0.1